-IRS to abandon facial recognition plan after firestorm of criticism
+IRS abandons facial recognition plan after firestorm of criticism

 IRS and Treasury officials did not respond to questions of how the change could affect the two-year, $86 million contract that Treasury signed with ID.me last summer, or what would happen with the personal or facial data that Americans have submitted to ID.me already.

-In a letter to the IRS last week, the Republican members of the Senate Finance Committee pointedly asked what would happen to taxpayers’ personal information if the IRS ended its work with the company.
+In a letter to the IRS last week, 14 Republican members of the Senate Finance Committee pointedly asked what would happen to taxpayers’ personal information if the IRS ended its work with the company.
 The group has yet to receive a response, a committee aide said.

 IRS officials said the change will not affect people’s ability to pay their tax bills or file their returns.
 But Treasury officials have warned of “enormous challenges” this year at the agency due to millions of unprocessed filings, and officials in the first days of tax season last year suspended the mailing of certain notices due to a backlog of returns.

-Note: An earlier version of this story incorrectly stated that 15 Republican members of the Senate Finance Committee had signed a letter to the IRS.
-Each party has only 14 members on the committee.
-The 15th Republican who signed, Marsha Blackburn of Tennessee, is not a member of the committee.